ricsanfre/pi-cluster/docs/_docs/minio-baremetal.md

 ]
 }
 ```
 This policy grants read-write access to `bucket_name`.
 For each user a different json need to be created, granting access to dedicated bucket.
-Those json files can be stored in `/etc/minio/policy` directory.

 ## Observability